Articles

 • Paying attention

-• Organising, planning, and prioritising
+• Organising, planning, and prioritizing

 • Starting tasks and staying focused until completion